Nepal Travel Guide Part Four : Annapurna Circuit Trekking

 Day 3: Trek to Dharapani (1860m)

 Your trek begins in earnest this day.
-After breakfast, follow your guide on a beautiful track that includes a series of uphill and downhill walks.
+After breakfast, follow your guide on a beautiful track with a series of uphill and downhill walks.
 The trail follows the Marshyangdi River and passes through waterfalls, rocky cliffs, and lush forests.
-After a walk of a few hours, you will pass through an entry gate into the village of Taal (Lake).
+After a few hours’ walk, you will pass through an entry gate into the village of Taal (Lake).
 The narrow trail then opens into a beautiful valley of Taal, where you will stop for lunch.

 The area got its name when the river was dammed by landslide debris many years ago, creating an artificial lake.
 Taal is also the entry point of the Manang district, where a significant section of this trek lies.
 After lunch, a brief leisurely walk will take you to Dharapani, where you will stop for the night.
 You will see a Chorten before entering the village, hinting that you are entering the Buddhist land.